Hostile Takeover

 Suck on that, Doll.

 Turning right, she found where Doll had dodged J’s gunfire.
-Doll’s hands glowed like a spellcaster, without any evident telekinesis.
+Doll’s hands glowed like a spellcaster, both of them at her side and spinning without any evident telekinesis.
+What was she doing?

-Then Uzi charged at the other drone.
+Uzi watched, hesitating for a moment.
+Then she charged at the other drone.
+Doll stopped dual-casting, and grinned and Uzi.
 A knife came flying at her, but she dodged.
 Then she got stabbed in the back.
 Oh right, telekinesis.
-Doll can boomerang it.
+Doll can boomerang it!

 Before Doll thought to arrest or reverse the motion, Uzi had already let go, and sailed forward, V’s stinger thrusting out.

-The good: Uzi fell on Doll, kicking Doll’s legs out from under her.
+The good: Uzi fell on Doll, kicking the cheerleader’s legs out from under her.
 Unfortunately, the stinger stabbed into ice, not plastic.

 Uzi pulled it free for another thrust, but Doll shoved her off.